Book more meaningful when you know the author

 The Apostle Paul described God’s Word when he wrote that “all Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness,” that the Christians may be complete, thoroughly equipped for every good work (2 Timothy 3:16-17).
 It was not written by human thought.
 The people who wrote the Bible were “moved by the Holy Spirit” and spoke from God” (2 Peter 1:20).

 “For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart” (Hebrews 4:12).
-Many times through the years, words of wisdom and guidance have jumped off the pages of my Bible, just when I needed to make the correct decision.
+Many times through the years, words of wisdom and guidance have jumped off the pages of my Bible, just when I needed to make a decision.

 Dwight L Moody once wrote, “We ought to open the Holy Book as we would go into a sanctuary where we were sure of meeting our heavenly Father face to face, of hearing His voice.”
 Billy Graham has said, “God gave the Bible to us because He wants us to know Him and love Him and serve Him.
 Most of all, He gave it to us so we can become more like Christ.”